Evolving finite elements for advection diffusion with an evolving interface: Evolving finite element method

-\textbf{Remark}.
-It might not be practical to calculate $l^h(t;\cdot)$ for an arbitrary pair $(f,G) \in L^2_H \times L^2_{\mathcal{V}_\Gamma}$ as it would have to be calculated via numerical integration.
-We will assume for the rest of the paper that it is possible to calculate these integrals exactly, see \cite{Ciarlet1972THECE} for numerical integration on curved domains.
+\begin{remark} \normalfont It might not be practical to calculate $l^h(t;\cdot)$ for an arbitrary pair $(f,g) \in L^2_H \times L^2_{\mathcal{V}_\Gamma}$ as it would have to be calculated via numerical integration.
+We write all integrals exactly to avoid additional technical challenges associated with analysing quadrature errors.
+See \cite{Ciarlet1972THECE} for numerical integration on curved domains. \end{remark}

-This formulation can be rearranged to a more useful form via the transport theorem with respect the form $m^h(t; \cdot, \cdot)$:
+This formulation can be rearranged to a more useful form via the transport theorem with respect to the form $m^h(t; \cdot, \cdot)$:

 for $\zeta^h \in C^1_{\mathcal{S}^h}$.
 Moreover, by construction of the $l^h(t;\cdot)$ term, for a function $\eta^h \in H^h(t)$: